tcapelle/timeseries_fastai/README.md

 > This repository aims to implement TimeSeries classification/regression algorithms.
 It makes extensive use of fastai V2!

+> I recommend to use Ignacio's [tsai](https://github.com/timeseriesAI/tsai) for a more complete and robust timeseries fastai based library.
+It is well documented and implemetns way more models that me here.

 ## Installation

 You will need to install fastai V2 from [here](https://github.com/fastai/fastai) and then you can do from within the environment where you installed fastai V2: